ben132333/yugasi-mvp/README.md

 ## Introduction

-This is a proof of concept of a project called yugasi: https://yugasi.com/
+This is a proof of concept for a project called Yugasi: https://yugasi.com/

-The idea is to immportalise, own, and share your persnal legacy on-chain.
+The idea is to immortalize, own, and share your personal legacy on-chain.

 POC features:
 - ERC721 contract: any user can mint a Yugasi NFT
 - The owner of an NFT has the ability to make any token soulbound
-- Adter the user activates "SoulBound," they can add N items to their Yugasi.
-This is similar to customising an ENS domain (see the "TextResolver" contract in ENS).
+- After the user activates "SoulBound," they can add N items to their Yugasi.
+This is like customizing an ENS domain (see the "TextResolver" contract in ENS).
 - Experimental front-end to interact with the smart contract.

 Status:
+- Functional POC ready
-- the code is functional but still sloppy
+- TODO: code cleanup
-- test needs to be written
-- security needs to be considered
+- TODO: write tests
+- TODO: consider security threats of smart contracts
-- gas optimisation needs to be considered
+- TODO: consider gas optimization

 ## POC Live